git-pok/jobly-job-searching-api/APP-EXPLORE.md

 ### sqlForPartialUpdate Tests
 I tested the function with data, without data, and with no arguments.
 I commented the code also.

+### /companies Query Filter
+I added helper functions to sql.js, then I created a class method in comany.js to call the query filter function, then I called the class method in /GET /companies route handler, along with the functions in sql.js that I did not call in the class method for it.